bartvanerp/SPSsite/content/info/master_main.md

 +++

 ### General info
-The SPS group offers students in their Master program an amazing opportunity to collaborate on state-of-the-art research in numerous research fields.
+The SPS group offers students in their master's program an excellent opportunity to collaborate on state-of-the-art research in numerous research fields.
-Our fields of research include biomedical diagnostics, communication theory, surveillance, image and video processing, intelligent agents, intelligent lighting and much more.
+Our fields of research include biomedical diagnostics, communication theory, surveillance, image and video processing, intelligent agents, intelligent lighting, and much more.
-Our research activities tie in perfectly with model-based signal processing, data-driven signal processing and artifical intelligence.
+Our research activities tie in perfectly with model-based signal processing, data-driven signal processing, and artificial intelligence.

 ### Organization
 The decentralized structure of the SPS group stimulates students to explore our different fields of research.